View from the bridge. The Blackberry River powered the water wheel, which was later replaces by a turbine. They served

 Whether you’re visiting this historic blast furnace (and Connecticut State Park) for educational, for research, or research purposes, or if you are curious about Beckley Furnace and the historic iron industry, or if you’d just like to enjoy our park-like setting, or if you are just plain curious, you are welcome.
 We hope we can offer you some material that you’ll find interesting.

 To see our recent posts look at the sidebar to the right.
 Also make sure to check out the Connections to Learning page if you’re a student or a teacher.
-The Learning Resources pages have lots of sources for more information about Beckley Furnace and the kinds of resources available to learn more about Beckley, about the historic iron industry of the Upper Housatonic Valley.
+The Learning Resources pages have lots of sources to go to for more information about Beckley Furnace and about the historic iron industry of the Upper Housatonic Valley.
 Some are educational, and are directed toward using Beckley Furnace to develop thinking and analytical skills that serve in many ways.
 For the history of Beckley Furnace itself, please check the About page.

 Want to visit us?
 In person, we mean!!
 The grounds are open year round during daylight hours, and we have knowledgeable guides on site Saturdays from 10 AM – 2 PM in the summer months.